Yelp/dumb-init/README.md

 You have a few options for using `dumb-init`:

-### Option 1: Installing from your distro's package repositories (Debian/Ubuntu)
+### Option 1: Installing from your distro's package repositories (Debian, Ubuntu, etc.)

-If you're using a recent version of Debian (stretch or newer) or Ubuntu (bionic or newer), dumb-init is already available in your distro's official package repos.
+Many popular Linux distributions (including Debian (since `stretch`) and Debian derivatives such as Ubuntu (since `bionic`)) now contain dumb-init packages in their official repositories.

-To install dumb-init, you can run `apt install dumb-init` to install dumb-init, just like you'd install any other package.
+On Debian-based distributions, you can run `apt install dumb-init` to install dumb-init, just like you'd install any other package.

+*Note:* Most distro-provided versions of dumb-init are not statically-linked, unlike the versions we provide (see the other options below).
+This is normally perfectly fine, but means that these versions of dumb-init generally won't work when copied to other Linux distros, unlike the statically-linked versions we provide.

 ### Option 2: Installing via an internal apt server (Debian/Ubuntu)